 Sometimes, but not always, there are indications that an aggressive outburst is approaching.

 Minor outbursts, heightened confusion, agitation, anger, and frustration could be signs that things aren’t quite right.
-Often, since you know them so well, you might have a feeling that something is “off” with them.
+Often, since you know them so well, you might feel that something is “off” with them.

-When you sense that a storm could be approaching, try heading it off by switching to a soothing activity they enjoy, calming the environment, giving them a snack or drink they love, or providing some extra comfort and support.
+When you sense a storm may be approaching, try heading it off by switching to a soothing activity they enjoy, calming the environment, giving them a snack or drink they love, or providing extra comfort and support.

 But it’s also possible that an aggressive episode could come out of the blue, so don’t always count on having a warning.